datocms/react-datocms/README.md

 };
 ```

 Please note that the [`links`](https://remix.run/docs/en/v1.1.1/api/conventions#links) export [doesn't receive any loader data](https://github.com/remix-run/remix/issues/32) for performance reasons, so you cannot use it to declare favicons meta tags!

-The best way to render favicon meta tags is to use `renderMetaTags` in your root component:
+The best way to render them is using `renderMetaTags` in your root component:

 ```jsx
 import { renderMetaTags } from 'react-datocms';